A Guide to Wearable Tech for Parents and Babies

 Better Sleep for Both Babies and Parents

 Getting some extra sleep can seem pretty impossible as a new parent, but some smart wearables are designed for just this.
-By tracking your baby’s sleep it can help you to identify things that might be interrupting it, and when baby sleeps better, you sleep better!
+By tracking your baby’s sleep, you can start to identify things that might be interrupting it, and when baby sleeps better, you sleep better!

 They Can Reduce Anxieties When Baby Goes Into Their Own Room